pemn/vtk_reserves/README.md

 `python vtk_reserves.py`
 Either way the user interface should appear:
 ![screenshot1](./assets/screenshot1.png?raw=true)
+## Preparing Data
+The included converter tool bm_to_vtk.py can be used to convert data to the supported formats.
+For instance, it can convert Vulcan block models (BMF) to the VTK format.
+It can also convert between multiple supported triangulation formats.
+See next section.
+## Usage
+The block model must be in one of the supported formats:
+ - csv file, containing x,y,z of each block and variables.
+ - vtk file with a UniformGrid object type and the variables as cell_arrays.
+The surfaces and solids can be in those supported formats:
+ - csv (ASCII, with x,y,z and faces)
+ - obj (wavefront)
+ - msh (leapfrog)
+ - vtk (containing PolyData Mesh object types).
+Regions are used to split the report by the areas withing those closed solids.
+Mine exclude and mine include are used to "mine up" or "mine down".
+Usualy topographies are "mine up" (include) and mining pit are "mine down" (exclude).
 ## Output
 The result is a reserves report split by lithology, region and possibly other classificatory variables.
 It will also contain volume, mass and weighted mean of numerical variables such as grade.